jhbreda/apolut/README.md

-# kenfm.de
+# apolut

 ## Description
-Wrapper for kenfm.de
+Wrapper for apolut

 ## Install
 Use clickable to build the app.